gusraggio/epa/README.md

 ![arch-design](img/sr-iov-arch.png)

-if your hostnames are the same as above you could reuse all th yamls (node-master, node1, node2).
+if your hostnames are the same as above you could reuse all the yamls (node-master, node1, node2).

 You need to add the following args to your kubelet: